Division of Research and Graduate Studies

 Each year, the Fresno State Library honors Outstanding Faculty Publications, the bold contributions to research, scholarship, and creative work made by the Fresno State faculty.
 Join us as we wrap up Research Week with a celebration of Fresno State faculty’s contributions as scholars and researchers.
 The reception will be at 3:30 p.m., with a short program at 4 p.m., and the exhibit will be in the Ellipse balcony from April 5-23.
 See Information for Faculty on the library’s website for more resources related to research and scholarship.

-2023 Research Week: Take a look at last year's schedule of events.
+2023 Research Week: Take a look at the schedule of events.